klogg/fl2000_drm/ANALYSIS.md

 Pixel clock is acheived with PLL connected to main XTAL (10MHz in our case)
 * Pixel clock = XTAL clock / (VGA_PLL_REG.pll_pre_div & 0xF) * VGA_PLL_REG.pll_multi / VGA_PLL_REG.pll_post_div

+Lower bits of VGA_PLL_REG.pll_pre_div has possible values of 1 or 2.
+Not sure if other values are allowed

 It is unclear though what is the purpose of the high 4 bits of VGA_PLL_REG.pll_pre_div.
 In the table values for these 4 bits are 0, 1, 2 or 3 and this is somehow aligned with "intermediate" clock order (after pre divisor and multiplier).
 With minimum-maximum clock distribution we can gate to some empirical rules setting values 0-3:

 | x | min | max  | rule |